The Scientist Chords | Coldplay Guitar Lesson

 ||: C#m7 | Aadd9 | Esus4 (E) | Esus4 (E) :||

-Having worked through the TAB, played along with the original recording and started to feel confident with how you play The Scientist’s chords, this simple chord chart is all you need to gig it.
+Once you’ve worked through the TAB, played along with the original recording, and feel confident with The Scientist‘s chords, this simple chord chart is all you need to perform it.

-I’ve decided to write it in the key of F as the original as you may play this with a band, rather on your own, more on this below.
+I’ve written it in the original key of F, as you may find yourself playing it with a band rather than solo—more on that below.

 The Scientist chord chart.